African Coffee Connect: connect with extraordinary African coffee farmers.

 Our team

-Richard Hide, founder
+Richard Hide, founder and director

-Richard entered the green coffee business in 1986 as a trader at Schluter in the City of London.
-He was attracted by coffee’s roots in mountainous regions of rural Africa.
-He moved to Development through Trade organisation Twin and Twin Trading in 1992, which gave him the opportunity to develop his passion for travel and for social justice.
+Armed with a language degree, Richard entered the green coffee business in 1986 as a trader at African specialist Edm Schluter & Co in the City of London.
+He was attracted by coffee’s roots in mountainous regions of rural Africa and the prospect of engaging with coffee farming communities.
+He moved to Development through Trade organisation Twin and Twin Trading in 1992, which gave him the opportunity to develop his passions for travel to regions off the beaten track, and for pursuing practical social justice.
 He led Twin’s coffee work for 26 years.
-From its launch in 1992 until 2002, he was responsible for the sourcing, product development and the co-operative technical support programme of UK fairtrade pioneer Cafédirect.

 Samuel Pestridge, trainee